 “A 35-year-old male non-smoker might pay $35 a month for a term policy with a death benefit of $500,000.
 A universal life policy with the same death benefit might cost $190 a month, while a comparable whole life policy could easily top $250.”

 However, permanent life insurance options such as universal life can help you leave a legacy to your children no matter what age you die at, term life insurance only pays out if you pass away within the window of the term.
 Your children also may become uninsurable down the line, so you might want to insure them early for their entire lives, so that whatever health problems they develop as adults, they still have life insurance coverage regardless.
 Plus, if you’re one of those people fortunate enough to have more money than you know what to do with and more money than you can spend in your lifetime, you can use a permanent life insurance policy as a tax-shelter for your excess wealth.
 You should also consider a permanent policy if your estate will face significantly high taxes.
 If your partner happens to pass away before you, RRSP and RRIF investments are fully taxable in the year of death.
+If you don’t have an RRSP or you don’t know much about them, Wealthsimple explains the pros of an RRSP here.
+Research is key when it comes to finance.
 Depending on your province, that means 39% to 46% of your wealth will be owed to the government instead of your heirs.